byjg/swarm_tf/README.md

 print(o.terrascript.dump())
 ```

+# Volumes

+It is possible to use the `VolumeClaim` class to attach an existent or create a new volume to a droplet.
+This volume
+will be mounted in the host folder `/data`.
+So you can deploy your stack or service an map to this volume.

 # Terraform Plan & Apply

 Instead to run terraform directly you can use the `terrascript` wrapper that will run the python, save the terraform json and then